 Is ‘Best Practice’ a Roadblock to Improving Asset Management?

-Asset Dynamics’ Andrew Gatland muses on whether a belief in the existence of asset management ‘best practices’ has contributed to New Zealand’s infrastructure deficit.
+Asset Dynamics Director Andrew Gatland considers whether a belief in the existence of asset management 'best practices' has contributed to New Zealand's infrastructure deficit.

 For organisations managing significant public infrastructure, asset management is a critical strategic capability that ensures the safety of people, the protection of property, and the delivery of cost-effective and reliable services to customers.
 To consistently achieve these outcomes, organisations must adopt structured and integrated management systems, underpinned by evidence-based processes and methods of working.
 These systems must be supported by competent individuals and continuously improved as the organisation evolves and learns.